rajp152k/rajp152k.github.io/content/post/nvim-tmux-docker-python.md

 This is just scraping the surface with what you can do with the core utils.
-Considering the powerful interface capabilities of these with vim and you've got yourself an enviable setup running at a fraction of the compute of what your run of the mill IDE does.
+Considering the powerful interface capabilities of these with vim and you've got yourself an enviable setup running at a fraction of the compute of what your run of the mill IDE consumes.

 Farewell, for now, and good luck sharpening your technical repertoire...